FLAMBE: Structural Complexity and Representation Learning of Low Rank MDPs: Planning Algorithms

 where $\Sigma_{\rho} = \frac{1}{T}\sum_{t=1}^T \Sigma_{\pi_t}$. \end{lemma} \begin{proof} The performance guarantee is immediate from the termination condition, using the fact that $\Sigma_T = T\cdot (\Sigma_{\rho} + I/T)$.

 For the iteration complexity bound, we condense the notation and omit the dependence on $H-1$, $x_{H-1},a_{H-1}$ in all terms.
 We have

-where the first inequality is based on the fact that we did not terminate at each iteration $t \in [T]$ and the last inequality follows from a standard elliptical potential argument (e.g., Lemma 11 in~\citep{dani2008stochastic}; see~\pref{lem:log_det} for a precise statement and proof).
-This gives an upper bound on $T$ that is slightly stronger than the bound in the lemma statement.
-To see why, if $T \leq 4d\log(1+\nicefrac{4}{\beta})/\beta$ then a weakening of the established condition is
+where the first inequality is based on the fact that we did not terminate at each iteration $t \in [T]$ and the last inequality follows from a standard elliptical potential argument (e.g., Lemma 11 in~\citet{dani2008stochastic}; see~\pref{lem:log_det} for a precise statement and proof).
+This gives an upper bound on $T$ that implies the one in the lemma statement, via~\pref{corr:log_det}. \end{proof}